tidyverse/tidyups/004-governance.md

 > In recognition of your significant contributions to {package}, would
 > you be interested in becoming a package author?
 You can read about the
 > rights and responsibilities of a package author at …, but in short,
-> being an author means that you’ll be acknowledged in `Authors@R` and
+> being an author means that you’ll be acknowledged in `Authors@R`,
-> given write permission on GitHub.
+> given write permission on GitHub and help maintain the welcoming and
+> inclusive tone of the project.
 You’ll continue to use PRs to
 > contribute code, but merge your own PRs once they’ve been reviewed,
 > and you can now review PRs from others.
 >